joyceweng/AutoLoginMiniProj/README.md

 3. Make sure Webdriver Manager for Python is installed. `pip3 install webdriver-manager`

-4. in `cred.py`, put in your username and password
+4. in `cred.py`, put in your email and password

 5. Launch terminal with this project's directory as the current working directory